 - Authentication and Key Exchange (AKE) The HDCP Receiver's public key certificate is verified by the HDCP Transmitter.
-A Master Key k_m is exchanged. - Locality Check The HDCP Transmitter enforces locality on the content by requiring that the Round Trip Time (RTT) between a pair of messages is not more than 7 ms. - Session Key Exchange (SKE) The HDCP Transmitter exchanges Session Key k_s with the HDCP Receiver. - Authentication with Repeaters The step is performed by the HDCP Transmitter only with HDCP Repeaters.
+A Master Key k_m is exchanged. - Locality Check The HDCP Transmitters performs a locality check with the HDCP Receiver. - Session Key Exchange (SKE) The HDCP Transmitter exchanges Session Key k_s with the HDCP Receiver. - Authentication with Repeaters The step is performed by the HDCP Transmitter only with HDCP Repeaters.
 In this step, the repeater assembles downstream topology information and forwards it to the upstream HDCP Transmitter.